IRONMANMARK/Lazor-Solver/README.md

 * The code is run paralleling.
 * If you want to gain an extra boost for the multiprocessing code then you can try the cython folder.
 * for the uncompiled_cython folder:
-  > first run the following code to compiled the pythoon code to C++
+  > first run the following code to compiled the python code to C++
   ```
   python setup.py build_ext --inplace
   ```